Validation Methodologies of UDS Features in an ECU

 Tester needs to load the ODX file and select the session in Diagnostic option as Default.

-HIL based UDS Default Session configuration
+HiL based UDS Default Session configuration

-HIL based UDS Default Session configuration
+HiL based UDS Default Session configuration

-Tester needs to choose Read Data Identifier and feed the ID, HIL Automation tool will fetch the data and present in a human readable format.
+Tester needs to choose Read Data Identifier and feed the ID, HiL Automation tool will fetch the data and present in a human readable format.

-UDS HIL Tool based DID read
+UDS HiL Tool based DID read

-UDS HIL Tool based DID read
+UDS HiL Tool based DID read

 As can be seen, without any effort the underlying data can be obtained and understood.